 I hate waiting for a page to load and I”m sure all of my visitors fell the same, as well.
 We noticed that Guest Post Labs is a little slow in loading its content so we are getting started to improve our loading time.
 I personally took some time to learn about all the tricks and tips to improve the actual loading time and we will implement all the tips once we switch over from our current host.

-And in the meantime I thought of sharing all the things I”ve learnt from this experience.
+And in the meantime, I thought of sharing all the things I”ve learned from this experience.
 Remember, when you optimize your site speed, every millisecond counts.

 1. Choose a Good Web Host